 Nandi County is part of the North Rift Block, wedged betwixt Kakamega County (west), Uasin Gishu County (northeast), Kericho County (southeast), Kisumu County (south) and Vihiga County (southwest).
-As such it enjoys an efficacious logistical advantage, flanked on all the frontiers by major trunk roads, giving it a faultless access.
-The A104 Nakuru-Eldoret-Kampala Road marches almost parallel to its eastern and northern boundaries, from near Timboroa to Webuyu en route Eldoret and Leseru.
+As such, it enjoys an efficacious logistical advantage, flanked on all the frontiers by major trunk roads, giving it expeditious access.
+The A104 Mombasa-Eldoret-Kampala Road marches almost parallel to its eastern and northern boundaries, from near Timboroa to Webuyu en route Eldoret and Leseru.
 In the south, it is flanked by the B1 Nakuru-Mau Summit-Kisumu Road and the C35 Londiani-Kisumu Road.
 In the west, it is flanked by the A1 Kisumu-Kampala Road, en route Webuye.
-In its heartland, it is served by a good road network, through the hilly landscape, which has made transport network difficult to build, yet, is a delight for callers to Nandi County.
+In the heartland, it is served by a good road network through the hilly landscape, which has made transport network difficult to build, yet, is a delight for callers to Nandi County.

 Salient Features of Nandi County